KajananGit/Chatroom_Backend_Project/README.md

 - Created a **derived query to find a specific user by their id.**
 - Created a **derived query to find all messages that contain a specific text.**
 - Created a **custom query to display chatrooms by how recently messages were sent within them, ordered from most to least recent.**
-- Created a **native query to find the most active chatroom (i.e. the chatroom witht he most messages sent overall).**
+- Created a **native query to find the most active chatroom (i.e. the chatroom with the most messages sent overall).**
 - Added **age restriction functionality** by creating and implementing a method to check a user's age and compare it to the age limit of the chatroom, prior to them being able to post a message (and therefore to see a chatroom's content) in a chatroom.
 - **????Reactions**